By Lynn Nottage

 Directed by Jan Hunter

-Wearing her heart on her sleeve while sewing intimates for her clientele, Esther is the talented, proud but shy African American seamstress in turn-of-the-century New York 1905, who has built a savings for herself making beautiful undergarments for both posh Fifth Avenue boudoirs and questionable bordellos.
-In addition, she shares a lingering affection with a Jewish fabric merchant.
-Esther earnestly daydreams of new beginnings and romantic possibilities.
+Wearing her heart on her sleeve while sewing intimates for her clientele, Esther is the talented, proud but shy African American seamstress in 1905 turn-of-the-century New York.
+By industriously creating beautiful undergarments for both posh Fifth Avenue boudoirs and questionable bordellos, she has carefully saved her money, hoping to underwrite a new life for herself.
+Resisting her secret yearnings for a sympathetic Jewish fabric merchant, Esther earnestly daydreams of new beginnings and romantic possibilities.
 She embarks on a journey to find love, discovering unexpected friendships that defy race, class, and religion.
-But when an egregious deception cuts short her heartfelt desires, can class, culture and circumstance outmatch the strength of the human spirit?
+When an egregious deception dashes her hopes, can the strength of the human spirit overcome class, culture and circumstance?
 Inspired by a true story, Intimate Apparel is a heart-rending contemporary work in the style of an enduring classic—from Lynn Nottage, the first female playwright to win two Pulitzers.

 Lynn Nottage is a two-time Pulitzer Prize winning playwright and a screenwriter.
 Her plays have been produced widely in the United States and throughout the world.
-They include Sweat, By The Way, Meet Vera Stark (Lily Award, Drama Desk Nomination), Ruined (Pulitzer Prize, OBIE, Lucille Lortel, New York Drama Critics’ Circle, Audelco, Drama Desk, and Outer Critics Circle Award), Intimate Apparel (American Theatre Critics and New York Drama Critics’ Circle Awards for Best Play), Fabulation, or The Re-Education of Undine (OBIE Award), Crumbs from the Table of Joy, Las Meninas, Mud, River, Stone, Por’knockers and POOF!.
-She is currently with composer Ricky Ian Gordon on the operatic adaptation of Intimate Apparel commissioned by The Met/LCT scheduled to open March 23 in New York.
+They include Sweat (Pulitzer Prize, OBIE Award), By The Way, Meet Vera Stark (Lily Award, Drama Desk Nomination), Ruined (Pulitzer Prize, OBIE, Lucille Lortel, New York Drama Critics’ Circle, Audelco, Drama Desk, and Outer Critics Circle Award), Intimate Apparel (American Theatre Critics and New York Drama Critics’ Circle Awards for Best Play), Fabulation, or The Re-Education of Undine (OBIE Award), Crumbs from the Table of Joy, Las Meninas, Mud, River, Stone, Por’knockers and POOF!.
+She is currently working with composer Ricky Ian Gordon and director Bartlett Sher on the operatic adaptation of Intimate Apparel, commissioned by The Metropolitan Opera/Lincoln Center Theater and scheduled to open in January 2022 at LCT.

 Jeunée Simon* (Esther) is an actor and director in the Bay Area.
 Recent credits include: La Ronde (Cutting Ball Theater), Men On Boats u/s (American Conservatory Theater), HeLa (TheatreFIRST) The Daughters (SF Playhouse), Bamboozled and Roan at the Gates (Central Works).
 Simon is a proud recipient of the 2017 RHE Artistic Fellowship and a 2019 Directing Apprentice with PlayGround.
 She is delighted to be part of this Bay Area community and humbled by the talent of those around her. (*Member of Actors' Equity Association)